A personal statement can be a key part of your college application, and you can really make yours shine by following a few tips.

 Ask a trusted friend or family member to read your essay and make suggestions.

 Because of the importance of your personal statement, you could be tempted to be very formal with structure and language.
-However, it's better to use a more relaxed tone than you would for a classroom writing assignment.
+However, using a more relaxed tone is better than one you might use for a classroom writing assignment.

-You’ll want selection committee members to get to know you, and writing in your own voice will help accomplish this.
+Remember: Admissions committees really want to hear from you.
+Writing in your own voice will help accomplish this.
 To ensure your tone isn't too relaxed, write your statement as if you were speaking to an older relative or trusted teacher.
 This way, you'll come across as respectful, confident, and honest.

-Now that you've learned a little about personal statements and how to craft them, here are a few more tips you can follow to strengthen your essay:
+Now that you've learned a little about personal statements and how to craft them, use the following tips to strengthen your essay:

 A stellar personal statement starts with stellar writing skills.
-Enhance your writing ability with a writing course from a top university, like Good with Words: Writing and Editing from the University of Michigan or Writing a Personal Essay from Wesleyan University.
+Enhance your writing ability from a top university, like the Good with Words: Writing and Editing Specialization from the University of Michigan.
+With this program learn the mechanics and strategy of effective communication.
 Get started for free to level up your writing.

 This content has been made available for informational purposes only.
 Learners are advised to conduct additional research to ensure that courses and other credentials pursued meet their personal, professional, and financial goals.